 What is an energy monitor?

-Energy monitors do very much what they say on the tin – they are used to measure ‘energy’ or more specifically the amount of electricity used in the home.
+Energy monitors do very much what they say on the tin – they are used to measure the amount of energy used in the home.
 These handheld gadgets don’t lower energy usage by themselves; their purpose is more to help the bill payer be aware of how much energy they are using.
+By 2020, most homes in the UK will have smart meters installed, which show you your energy usage, as well as sending it automatically to your energy provider.
+Therefore, rather than investing in a new basic monitor now, it’s probably worth asking your energy company to give you a smart model for free!

 How do energy monitors work?

-An energy monitor will come with a sensor, a transmitter and a handheld or portable display.
+An energy monitor comes with a sensor, a transmitter and a handheld or portable display.
 The sensor is attached around the main electricity line going into your meter and the transmitter will then be able to send instantaneous energy usage information, back to the monitor.
-Usually this will be in the form of Kilowatt Hours, carbon emissions or cost with most monitors able to let you choose how you want the information displayed.
+Usually this will be in the form of Kilowatt Hours, carbon emissions or cost, with most monitors able to let you choose how you want the information displayed.

 The limitations of energy monitors